 Wolfgang was always fascinated about photography but what really developed into what may truly be called an obsession during the last few years, when Wolfgang was beginning to be regarded by others a “senior” citizen, was combining photography with two other lifelong passions: free-diving and sharks.
 There are not many people over 70 who feel at their best when they free-dive with sharks.
 As the French say: Chacun a son gout…

-The limited selection of Wolfgang’s work you see in this galley is the result of many hundreds of hours spent diving and photographing sharks and other large oceanic creatures in the Pacific and Atlantic Oceans.
+The limited selection of Wolfgang’s work you see in this gallery is the result of many hundreds of hours spent diving and photographing sharks and other large oceanic creatures in the Pacific and Atlantic Oceans.